luishann/sk.in/deliverables/iteration-01.review.md

    - We wanted to restrict the objective to a specific niche of attracting users with skin related concerns so we decided to pivot to another direction, by not involving dermatologists

-(Optional) Goals/tasks that were not originally planned, but ended up being not met/completed:

- * List goals/tasks, from most to least important.
- * For each goal/task, explain why you decided to change your plan and add this goal/task.

 Going into the next iteration, our main insights are: